 Baxter's competitive benchmark is at odds with reality in several respects.
 In particular, banks and retailers are not perfectly competitive: they typically charge mark-ups over marginal costs, if only for covering their fixed costs.
-Moreover user prices do not typically react one for one to variations in interchange fees.
-The RBA reform in Australia is a good illustration of this fact.
-Although the reduction in interchange fees for credit cards was passed approximately one for one into merchant service charges by acquirers, the impact on cardholder fees was only a fraction of the reduction in issuer's revenue, while retail prices were not significantly affected 5(Chang et al. 2005).
-Moreover surcharging by Australian merchants, (which is possible since 2002) is far from perfect: very few retailers surcharge6, and those who do sometimes surcharge more than their incremental cost of card payments7.
+Moreover user prices do not typically react one-for-one to variations in interchange fees.
+The Reserve Bank of Australia (RBA) reforms in Australia are a good illustration of this fact.
+Although the reduction in interchange fees for credit cards was passed approximately one-for-one into merchant service charges by acquirers, the impact on cardholder fees was only a fraction of the reduction in issuers' revenue, while retail prices were not significantly affected (Chang, Evans and Garcia Swartz 2005).5 Moreover surcharging by Australian merchants (which has been possible since 2002) is far from perfect: very few retailers surcharge,6 and those who do sometimes surcharge more than their incremental cost of card payments.7